-This night, different from all other Passover nights we've known, invites us to show up, committed to continuity, connection, and care.
+Welcome back to Passover - mid-Pandemic.
+This night, different from so many previous Passover nights we've known, invites us to keep showing up, committed to continuity, connection, and care.
 In the midst of grave uncertainty, isolation, illness and loss, we gather online to retell our sacred journey as a people in constant formation.

-The ancient Exodus saga and our contemporary dire straits inform each other and help us transform this night into a sacred, stubborn and delicious celebration.
+The ancient Exodus saga and our contemporary dire straits inform each other and help us transform this night into a sacred, stubborn, and delicious celebration.